rafserqui/rafserqui.github.io/_pages/research.md

 I revisit the productivity slowdown debate by estimating the capital-labor elasticity and the bias of technical change for the U.S. economy under four different models of technical change.
 One with constant growth rates, one with a structural break in the constant growth rates, one in which growth is linear, and one with flexible time-varying growth rates.
 I find evidence in support of non-constant growth rates of factor-augmenting technical change.
 Labor-augmenting technical change growth rates are decelerating, while capital-augmenting technical change is non negligible but vanishes quickly.
 </small><br><br/></div>

 ## Working Papers

-**[Reforms in the Natural Gas Sector and Economic Development: A General Equilibrium Analysis](https://drive.google.com/file/d/1jT735K85HIWEbTRcYwsrscjvZbUMWXaM/view)** <small> <span style="color:#cb4b16;text-decoration:underline">*(R&R Economic Modelling)*</span> </small>
+**[Privatization in the Natural Gas Sector: A General Equilibrium Analysis](https://drive.google.com/file/d/1FUnWQAS1xATfimco0b6xGnY4L2d20YRI/view)** <small> <span style="color:#cb4b16;text-decoration:underline">*(R&R - Latin American Economic Review)*</span> </small>
 <small> Joint with [Bruno R. Delalibera](https://sites.google.com/view/brunodelalibera/home) and Guilherme Zimmerman </small>

+<small>[ <a href="#" onclick="toggle_visibility('ldcs-privatization')">Abstract</a> ] </small>

+<div id="ldcs-privatization" style="display: none; text-align: justify; line-height: 1" ><small>
+A broad literature highlights efficiency gains due to cost reduction after privatizations in the energy sector.
+However, to the best of our knowledge, this literature does not develop general equilibrium models, which are fundamental to account for post-privatization gains from a regional perspective.
+This paper evaluates the increase in efficiency necessary to make the privatization of a natural gas local distribution company (LDC) worthwhile in a state-level fiscal sense.
+We propose a general equilibrium model representing a regional economy supplied by a monopolistic LDC, whose ownership is shared between the private sector and federal and state governments.
+The model is calibrated for 13 of the major Brazilian LDCs using their financial and operational data, as well as regional economic data.
+We find that the necessary unit cost reduction varies between LDCs, with a median value of 4.4% and values ranging from 0.2% to 22.9%.
+</small><br><br/></div>

+**[Reforms in the Natural Gas Sector and Economic Development](https://drive.google.com/file/d/1UlRppq-cDkcPNex35OAQy5clhv8yz5eU/view?usp=sharing)** <small> <span style="color:#cb4b16;text-decoration:underline">*(R&R - Economic Modelling)*</span> </small>
+<small> Joint with [Bruno R. Delalibera](https://sites.google.com/view/brunodelalibera/home) and Guilherme Zimmerman </small>

 <small>[ <a href="#" onclick="toggle_visibility('ldcs-brazil')">Abstract</a> ] </small>

 <div id="ldcs-brazil" style="display: none; text-align: justify; line-height: 1" ><small>
-This paper investigates how changes to the market structure in the natural gas production sector would impact natural gas local distribution companies (LDCs) and regional economies over time.
-We develop a dynamic general equilibrium model with a monopolistic supply of natural gas by an LDC that faces a capacity constraint that can be changed via investments.
-We incorporate two types of capital that differ in the energy they use to be powered.
-The production sector uses capital services from different energy sources and labor.
-We calibrate the model to 12 major Brazilian LDCs to explore the effects of a reduction in the price of natural gas.
-We find that a 5% reduction in the price of natural gas leads to significant increases in natural gas consumption, with a median value of 80% across LDCs.
-We distinguish between short and long-run effects and find that long-run effects are significantly mitigated when the price of other energy sources also falls.
-We find heterogeneous responses of regional GDP with a median increase of 0.1% in one year that falls to 0.02% in the long run.
+This paper investigates the short and long run effects of increased competition in the provision of natural gas.
+We build a dynamic general equilibrium model with monopolistic distribution of natural gas and calibrate it to 12 major Brazilian local distribution companies.
+We find that reductions in the price of natural gas can lead to sustained and significant increases of natural gas in the energy mix.
+A 5% reduction in the price of natural gas leads to a median increase in the consumption of natural gas of 5.5% and moderate GDP gains between 0.03% and 0.16%.
+Our model highlights mechanisms for energy transitions showing that moderate declines in natural gas prices can lead to sustained long-run increases in the share of natural gas consumption.
 </small><br><br/></div>

 **[Structural transformation in India: The Role of the Service Sector](https://drive.google.com/file/d/1g89fQmk9zgoXdgF2FxcpOjCy74qF-c0n/view)** <small> <span style="text-decoration:underline">*(Job Market Paper)*</span> </small>